Goodbye America: Release

 The film premiered in the Philippines on August 20, 1997, and at the Film Market of the 1997 Cannes Film Festival, where the screening attracted curious distributors and the movie garnered some hype.

 It had a television premiere in Greece, Finland as Hyvästi, Amerikka and in Germany as Im Namen der Ehre.

 Reception

 Most critics found the subject potent and timely.
 However, the film had an excess of characters and the end product was disorganized.
-It was hailed as a Philippine film thinly disguised as a Hollywood B-movie.
+It was hailed as a Filipino film thinly disguised as a Hollywood B-movie.

-In Rotten Tomatoes it has an average score of 3 out of 5 based on 124 user reviews.
+In Rotten Tomatoes, it has an average score of 3 out of 5, based on 124 user reviews.

 Home media

 The official DVD of the film was released on April 16, 1999, in the Philippines and Hungary.
 In United States, the film was released by MTI Home Video.
 In Brazil, it was released by Sunset Productions and D+T.